Hillsman Taylor

 Matthew Hillsman "Red" Taylor (August 4, 1884 - November 1, 1965) was an attorney and politician, serving as a state representative and Speaker of the House in Tennessee.
 He played college football at Vanderbilt University.
 He later became a prominent attorney in St. Louis, Missouri and Memphis, Tennessee.
 His children included Peter Matthew Hillsman Taylor, who became a Pulitzer Prize-winning author.

-Early years
+Early life

 Matthew Hillsman Taylor was born on August 4, 1884, in Trenton, Tennessee to Robert Zachery Taylor and America Clementine "Mettie" Ivey.
 Matthew was named after a long-time local Baptist pastor, Matthew Hillsman.

 Robert Taylor had fought for the Confederate Army as a private under Nathan Bedford Forrest.
 While working as an attorney for the West Tennessee Land Company, he was kidnapped in October 1908 along with Quentin Rankin and shot by Night Riders near Reelfoot Lake.
 He escaped by swimming across the lake.
 Rankin was lynched, shot and hanged by the mob.